gdsestimating/winbidpro15-docs/docs/setup/installing-on-a-server.md

 ---
 id: installing-on-a-server
 title: Installing on a Server
-sidebar_label: Remote Server
+sidebar_label: Installing on Server
 ---

-## Installing on a Server
+## Deploying WinBidPro to your Server

 This is considered an advanced scenario and this article assumes you are fairly knowledgeable about IT topics such as User Profiles, Group Policies, Roaming data, etc. This article is meant for IT professionals to understand how to deploy WinBidPro.